arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 ### <a href="#deconf" class="anchor" id="deconf"><span class="octicon octicon-link"></span></a>DataEngine configuration

 You may edit DataEngine configuration.
 It is `/etc/xdg/plasma-dataengine-extsysmon.conf` and `$HOME/.config/plasma-dataengine-extsysmon.conf`.
-Uncomment needed line and edit it.
+Uncomment required line and edit it.

 ### <a href="#deoptions" class="anchor" id="deoptions"><span class="octicon octicon-link"></span></a>DataEngine options